jatinsharma0707/Food-Ordering-App/README.txt

 Hii...
-This is food ordering app.
+This is a food ordering app.
 ------------------------------------------------------------
 Designed and Coded by - JATIN SHARMA
 ------------------------------------------------------------